 Accepted students seeking deferment will be considered on a case-by-case basis.
 A deferment requires extenuating, unexpected personal circumstances.
-All deferment requests must be received in writing no less than 60 days prior to beginning of orientation.
+All deferment requests must be received in writing by May 1 prior to beginning of orientation.
 Deferments are not available to applicants accepted from the Wait List.